STUDENTS Policy

 believes that all students are entitled to a quality education in a safe

 environment.
-This belief extends to the
+This belief extends to

-growing number of transgender students, that is, students who self-identify
+transgender students, that is, students who self-identify with a gender that is

-with a gender that is different from their biological sex.
+different from their biological sex.

 The Board seeks to balance